The Eastern Church

 Slovak Greek Catholic Church

-Centered in eastern Slovakia, this church carries its own Rusyn and Slovak Byzantine heritage, saints, and history distinct from every neighboring tradition.
+Centered in eastern Slovakia, carrying its own Rusyn and Slovak Byzantine heritage, saints, and history distinct from every neighboring tradition.

 Explore TraditionByzantine Rite · Eastern Catholic